Halo: Spartan Assault: Release

 Spartan Assault was announced in June 2013 at San Diego Comic-Con.
 The game was released in North America and Europe on July 18 and 19, respectively.
 In the United States, the game was initially restricted to Verizon phones before being released to all Windows 8 enabled devices in August.
 The game's release coincided with a tie-in comic series, Halo: Initiation, which detailed Palmer's path to becoming a Spartan.

-An Xbox One version of the game—running at 1080p resolution and 60 frames per second—released on December 24; the Xbox 360 version was delayed and released January 31, 2014.
+An Xbox One version of the game—running at 1080p resolution and 60 frames per second—was released on December 24; the Xbox 360 version was delayed and was released January 31, 2014.
 Players who already purchased the mobile version received a discount on the console pricing.
 It was released on Steam on April 4, the first game in the series to be distributed on the platform.
 It was a free title for Xbox Live subscribers as part of the "Games with Gold" program in June 2014.
 On April 16, 2015, the game was released for iOS.

 Operation Hydra, a free update to the game, was released August 29.
 The update added new missions and achievements, the ability to buy certain power weapons with XP rather than real currency, and support for the Xbox 360 controller.
 A demo version of the game, featuring a tutorial and single mission, was released on August 30.
 The update also added compatibility for Windows Phone hardware with 512MB of RAM, and enabled play using an Xbox gamepad on Windows computers.